-- Serves on several boards including the University of Georgia’s Terry College of Business Young Alumni board, the CETA Foundation, and the P.O.
-Network Foundation.
+- Serves on several boards including the University of Georgia’s Terry College of Business Young Alumni board, the CETA (Creating Empowerment Through Autonomy) Foundation, and the Paul Oliver Foundation.

-Rennie is the CEO of Game Changer Coaching whose mission is to help business professionals and elite athletes reach their fullest potential through personal development workshops and one-on-one coaching in order to improve leadership, career performance, and personal brand.
-Key areas of expertise include leadership effectiveness, building effective teams, strategic planning, mental toughness, conflict resolution, overcoming adversity, diversity and inclusion, and expanding your brand.
+Rennie is the CEO of Game Changer Coaching whose mission is to help business professionals and elite athletes reach their fullest potential through personal development workshops and one-on-one coaching in order to improve leadership and career performance.
+Key areas of expertise include leadership effectiveness, building effective teams, strategic planning, mental toughness, conflict resolution, overcoming adversity, diversity and inclusion, and personal branding.

 Rennie is the author of Free Agent: Intangible Assets For Overcoming Adversity and Times of Transition (April 2013); What Does It Take To Be A Star?(August 2017).
-Both of his motivational self-help books discuss the importance of character and have been used in several schools across the southeast.
+Both of his motivational self-help books discuss personal developement topics such as the importance of character, resilience, and self-motivation.
+Both of his books have been used in several schools across the southeast.

 Rennie completed his Bachelor of Business Administration from University of Georgia and received his personal development coaching certification from the Life Purpose Institute.
 Rennie’s passion for leadership, performance, and personal branding includes in depth studies and analysis of what works for business professionals, companies. and elite athletes who are branded by their level of excellence.